UEFA Euro 2024 bids: Turkey

 The bid logo and slogan were unveiled on 19 January 2018.
-The logo is inspired by the heart with football and the star from the Turkish flag combined with the number "24" represents year 2024 and Turkish national flag colors.
+The logo was inspired by the heart with football, and the star from the Turkish flag combined with the number "24" represented the year 2024 and the Turkish national flag colours.
 The logo was designed by Turkish graphic designer Erhan Yalur.
-And Turkey announced the official slogan as Share Together (Turkish: Birlikte Paylaşalım) for the competition.
+Turkey announced the official slogan as Share Together (Turkish: Birlikte Paylaşalım) for the competition.

 On 26 April 2018, the TFF officially submitted their bid book to UEFA.

 Voting results

 The UEFA Executive Committee voted for the host in a secret ballot, with only a simple majority required to determine the host.
 In the event of a tie, Aleksander Čeferin, the UEFA president, would cast the decisive vote.
-Of the 20 members of the Executive Committee, Reinhard Grindel (Germany) and Servet Yardımcı (Turkey) were ineligible to vote, and Lars-Christer Olsson (Sweden) was absent through illness, leaving a total of 17 voting members.
+Of the 20 members of the executive committee, Reinhard Grindel (Germany) and Servet Yardımcı (Turkey) were ineligible to vote, and Lars-Christer Olsson (Sweden) was absent through illness, leaving a total of 17 voting members.
+In the end, Germany won the right to host the tournament.

 Decided not to bid

 Denmark–Finland–Norway–Sweden

 On 4 March 2016, the Danish Football Association announced preparation of a joint bid together with the FAs of fellow Nordic countries Sweden, Norway, and Finland for either UEFA Euro 2024 or 2028.
-Sweden has previously hosted UEFA Euro 1992 and the 1958 FIFA World Cup and Denmark is one of the 11 hosts of the 2020 edition.
+Sweden had previously hosted UEFA Euro 1992 and the 1958 FIFA World Cup, and Denmark was one of the eleven hosts of the 2020 edition.
 Stockholm (1912) and Helsinki (1952) hosted Summer Olympic Games.

 Unsuccessfully, the Nordic countries (Fennoscandia) joined forces to bid for UEFA Euro 2008, losing out to Austria–Switzerland.
-There were also just ten over 20,000+ seater stadiums which could host matches, and these are: Solna (final venue), Gothenburg, Stockholm, Malmö (Sweden), Copenhagen, Brøndby, Aarhus (Denmark), Oslo, Trondheim (Norway), and Helsinki (Finland).
-While not hosting any matches, related events will be held in Iceland and the Faroe Islands, too.
+There were also just ten over 20,000+ seater stadiums which could host matches: Solna (final venue), Gothenburg, Stockholm, Malmö (Sweden), Copenhagen, Brøndby, Aarhus (Denmark), Oslo, Trondheim (Norway), and Helsinki (Finland).
+While not hosting any matches, related events would be held in Iceland and the Faroe Islands, too.
 However, the federations ditched plans to bid for the 2024 European Championship on 28 February 2017.

 Estonia–Russia

-In December 2012, it was reported that the Estonian Football Association were negotiating the possibility of a joint bid together with Russia.
-Russia hosted the 2018 FIFA World Cup.
-Moscow hosted the Summer Olympic Games, in 1980, when Russia and Estonia were part of the Soviet Union.
-Estonia has also hosted the 2012 UEFA European Under-19 Championship and was originally scheduled to host the 2020 UEFA European Under-17 Championship before the COVID-19 outbreak which led to the cancellation of the tournament.
+In December 2012, it was reported that the Estonian Football Association were negotiating the possibility of a joint bid together with Russia; Russia also hosted the 2018 FIFA World Cup, while Moscow hosted the Summer Olympic Games in 1980, when Russia and Estonia were part of the Soviet Union.
+Estonia had also hosted the 2012 UEFA European Under-19 Championship and was originally scheduled to host the 2020 UEFA European Under-17 Championship before the COVID-19 outbreak which led to the cancellation of the tournament.

 Netherlands

-On 23 March 2012, Bert van Oostveen said, the Netherlands have plan to host Euro 2024.
+On 23 March 2012, Bert van Oostveen announced the Netherlands had plans to host Euro 2024.
 In 2000, the Netherlands and Belgium co-hosted the tournament.
 Cities would be Rotterdam (two stadiums), Amsterdam (two stadiums), Eindhoven, Heerenveen, Groningen, Enschede, Arnhem, and Utrecht (over 20,000 each with possibility to expand least to 30,000).
-Amsterdam hosted the Summer Olympic Games, in 1928.
+Amsterdam previously hosted the Summer Olympic Games, in 1928.